-Columbia University’s Journal of International Affairs is pleased to announce the subject of its Spring/Summer 2020 Issue: Politics of Protest.
+Columbia University’s Journal of International Affairs is currently accepting submissions for its Summer 2020 Issue: Politics of Protest.

 The issue will examine protest movements across the globe, from Hong Kong to Lebanon to Chile.
 It will also explore sub-national and transnational trends: how modern technology shapes modern protest, how international law and institutions can support, or undermine, regional movements, how contemporary protests compare to historical movements, and more.